nickdiego/compiledb/README.md

 ```
 # pip install compiledb
 ```
-- _Supports Python 2 and 3 (tested mainly with 2.7 and 3.6 versions)_
+- _Supports Python 2.x and 3.x (for now, tested only with 2.7 and 3.6 versions)_
 - For bash completion support, add the content of `sh-completion/compiledb.bash` file to your `.bashrc` file, for example.
 - _ZSH completion coming soon :)_